 The "reasonable cause" standard is a modest one.
 Drug companies can satisfy it in various ways, including by pointing to "[s]ignificant changes in quantities of specific drugs ordered by a covered entity and complaints from patients/other manufacturers about activities of a covered entity."
 Manufacturer Audit Guidelines and Dispute Resolution Processes, 61 Fed.
 Reg. at 65,406.
 Tellingly, no drug company has pointed to a single instance since 1996 when HRSA prevented it from conducting an audit because it could not meet the "reasonable cause" standard.
+Nor has Kalderos.
 This is because HRSA has never required the type or amount of data that the drug companies now insist is necessary to initiate an audit.
-And if HRSA ever did require more information than "reasonable," the answer would be for drug companies to petition HRSA to change that standard under its statutory authority to establish audit procedures-not to take the law into their own hands by imposing a rebate model.
+And if HRSA ever did require more information than "reasonable," the answer would be for Kalderos or the drug companies to petition HRSA to change that standard under its statutory authority to establish audit procedures-not to take the law into their own hands by imposing a rebate model.

 Statutory structure matters.
 E.g., Util.
 Air Regul.
 Grp. v.
 EPA, 573 U.S. 302, 321 (2014) (rejecting an interpretation would be "inconsistent with-in fact, would overthrow-the Act's structure and design"); Swinomish Indian Tribal Cmty. v.
 Azar, 406 F. Supp.
 3d 18, 25 (D.D.C.
 2019) ("The structure of the statute is also relevant in understanding' its meaning." (quoting Bullcreek v.
 Nuclear Regul.
 Comm'n, 359 F.3d 536, 541 (D.C.
 Cir.
-2004))); see generally Antonin those of the case before the court, an agency is justified in declining to follow them, and the court may accept even a laconic explanation as an ample articulation of its reasoning." (quotation marks omitted)); Ready for Ron v.
-FEC, No. 22-3282, 2023 WL 3539633, at 14 (D.D.C.
-May 17, 2023) ("Because these opinions dealt with a very different question from that raised here, they neither compelled a result different from that which the FEC reached nor obligated the FEC to offer a reasoned basis for departing from prior practice or precedent.").
+2004))); see generally Antonin Scalia & Bryan A. Garner, Reading Law: The Interpretation of Legal Texts 167 (2012) ("Perhaps no interpretive fault is more common than the failure to follow the whole-text canon, which calls compelled a result different from that which the FEC reached nor obligated the FEC to offer a reasoned basis for departing from prior practice or precedent.").

-Scalia & Bryan A. Garner, Reading Law: The Interpretation of Legal Texts 167 (2012) ("Perhaps no interpretive fault is more common than the failure to follow the whole-text canon, which calls on the judicial interpreter to consider the entire text, in view of its structure and of the physical and logical relation of its many parts." (emphasis added)).
-Here, the many structural features discussed above are incompatible with the particular conditions that Lilly, BMS, and Novartis would impose with their rebate policies.
+Case 1:21-cv-02608-DLF Document 48-1 Filed 03/05/25 Page 20 of 34 on the judicial interpreter to consider the entire text, in view of its structure and of the physical and logical relation of its many parts." (emphasis added)).
+Here, the many structural features discussed above are incompatible with the particular conditions that Kalderos and the drug companies would impose with their rebate policies.

 Contrary to those policies, the statute does not permit drug companies to engage in unbridled self-enforcement.
 Congress granted HHS the authority to "superintend" and "control" the 340B Program.
 Astra, 563 U.S. at 113-14.
 "That control could not be maintained were" hundreds of drug companies permitted to impose their own individual rebate policies.
 Id. at 114.
 Nor could it be maintained if every drug company were permitted to pre-condition payment on the surrender of different data depending on what any given company demands at any given time.
 Instead, the 340B statute (and the time-honored HHS guidelines established under its statutory authority) sets forth procedures where subjective manufacturer suspicions about diversion and duplicate discounts do not permit drug companies to withhold 340B discounts until purchase data is turned over or program compliance is verified.
-Anything else-including and especially Lilly's, BMS's, and Novartis' rebate policies-"runs contrary to how the [340B] Program is supposed to work."
+Anything else-including and especially Kalderos' customers' rebate policies-"runs contrary to how the [340B] Program is supposed to work."
 Ams. for Clean Energy v.
 EPA, 864 F.3d 691, 710 (D.C.
 Cir.
 2017).

-B. Lilly's, BMS's, and Novartis' rebate policies are incompatible with the 340B statute's history.
+B. The drug companies' rebate policies are incompatible with the 340B statute's history.